NHL brings back taxi squads in effort to keep season going - WHIZ News

 Each team will be allowed to have a taxi squad of up to six players and to make emergency recalls from the minors if COVID-19 absences would cause anyone to play without a full lineup.
 Taxi squads, which were used during the shortened 2021 season, are set to be in effect until at least the All-Star break in early February.

-Deputy Commissioner Bill Daly confirmed the new roster rules in an email to The Associated Press.
+Deputy Commissioner Bill Daly confirmed the new roster rules in an email to The Associated Press, and the NHL announced the changes Sunday night.
+The league also postponed three additional games — Columbus at Chicago on Tuesday night and Pittsburgh at Toronto, and Boston at Ottawa on Wednesday night.

 “Any relief is welcome, believe me,” said Florida Panthers general manager Bill Zito, who is eager to see how the flexibility might help.
 “It’s tough.
 What if all your goalies get it?
 What are you going to do?
 We’ve been through, as a management team, any number of scenarios surrounding the ‘what-ifs’ — or maybe we’re kidding ourselves and we should be thinking about the ‘whens,’ as far as who gets it and when.”